-- HON 100 Honors Connection I (3 credits)—Interdisciplinary seminar that emphasizes the connections between areas of knowledge such as the sciences, arts, philosophy, history, literature, and sociology.
+- HON 100 Honors Connection I (3 credits)— Variable content.
+Interdisciplinary seminar that emphasizes the connections between areas of knowledge such as the sciences, arts, philosophy, history, literature, and sociology.
 This course is normally developed around a specific theme or conceptual framework.
 SAMPLE HON100 SYLLABUS.

-- HON 200 Honors Connection II (3 credits)—Interdisciplinary seminar that seeks to engage students in a concentrated analysis of their values in the context of the times.
+- HON 200 Honors Connection II (3 credits)— Variable content.
+Interdisciplinary seminar that seeks to engage students in a concentrated analysis of their values in the context of the times.
 This course is normally developed around a specific theme or conceptual framework.
 SAMPLE HON200 SYLLABUS.

-The courses must be interdisciplinary by design, and members of the faculty are encouraged to submit proposals that draw from different discipline traditions or combine fields of study.
-Courses with co-instructors are allowed, although the funding must be split between the departments or instructors.
-Engaged teaching pedagogy is encouraged with readings and discussions forming the central core of the course.
-Instructors may require team or individual projects, research work, community-engaged projects, and/or presentations as part of the course experience.
+All courses must be interdisciplinary by design, and members of the faculty are encouraged to submit proposals that draw from different disciplinary traditions or combine fields of study.
+Courses with co-instructors are allowed, although replacement funding is only available for one course.
+Engaged, culturally inclusive teaching pedagogy is required.
+The courses may not be simply “lecture/test” style courses.
+Past courses have included team and individual projects, research work, community-engaged projects, and/or presentations as part of the course experience.

 Course topics that have been offered in past years through the HON100 , HON200 and HON395 course prefixes have included the following:

 - Arthurian Legends